 "If you love your work, you don’t need to rest.
 My work is nourishing, and in many cases it’s what has got me from one day to another.
 The people I’ve met through it keep me going."-Emmylou Harris

 Last August the Great American Eclipse came and the path of totality went right over the Mount Jefferson Wilderness.
 In an effort to manage the anticipated crowds that would come flocking to the Wilderness Area a request was put out for extra Wilderness Rangers to come down and help patrol and I got to go.
 To add to this already complicated event, a fire broke out in the Mount Jefferson Wilderness about a month before the eclipse which was still burning during the eclipse.
 This fire ended up closing about two thirds of the Wilderness to the public so the fire personnel could operate and to keep the public safely away from the fire.
-Since the land managers were anticipating a lot of visitors and a lot who were less familiar with proper Wilderness pooping etiquette they put out toilet stations.
+Since the land managers were anticipating a lot of visitors and a lot who were less familiar with proper Wilderness human waste etiquette, they put out toilet stations.
 These were basically 5 gallon buckets with gelling agent in them and a little privacy tent.
-All these poop buckets would get packed out after the eclipse.
-Our main jobs besides simply being a presence were to monitor areas where camping wasn't allowed (we had to boot some folks that were setting up in a well-marked day use only area), monitor the boundaries where the Wilderness was closed for the wildfire (which were signed and flagged off but we still caught and kicked out people entering the closure area), and checking in that visitors got their Wilderness permits and knew about the campfire restrictions.
+All these waste buckets would get packed out after the eclipse.
+Our main jobs besides simply being a presence were to monitor areas where camping wasn't allowed (we found some folks that were setting up in a well-marked day use only area), monitor the boundaries where the Wilderness was closed for the wildfire (which were signed and flagged off but we still caught people entering the closure area), and checking in that visitors got their Wilderness permits and knew about the campfire restrictions.
 Although there were enormous numbers of people anticipated for this, in the end it was not overwhelmingly crowded, more or less normal weekend numbers.
 Probably because of how smokey the area was a lot less people came out.

 Three Fingered Jack from an old wildfire burn